Secure Context Reviewer Brief

 reference evidence, and 8/8 objections tied to generated evidence.

-This is the packet a buyer should see before a broad demo.
+This is the packet a reviewer should see before a broad demo.
 It makes the site feel like a company foundation instead of a collection of pages:

-- It names the buyer and acquirer personas explicitly.
+- It names the security reviewer personas explicitly.

 - It turns the open corpus into a review workflow.